rnnyrk/ronnyrook.nl/blogs/expo-supabase-social-auth.md

 ## Conclusion

-Setting up an Expo application with both Google and Apple logins require a lot on configuration and therefore time.
-Hopefully, with this tutorial I've taken the hard parts out of your hands and made the process of starting a basic app with social authentication as smooth as possible.
+Setting up an Expo application with both Google and Apple logins requires a lot of configuration and therefore time.
+Hopefully, with this tutorial, I've taken the hard parts out of your hands and made the process of starting a basic app with social authentication as smooth as possible.
 You can also contact me via [Twitter](http://twitter.com/rnnyrk) if you have any questions.

 ## Troubleshooting

-Most issues I've had where regarding building the Android application.
+Most issues I've had were regarding building the Android application.
 If you run into similar issues, I recommend looking into [this Github issue](https://github.com/expo/expo/issues/23590) where a summed a lot of errors and possible solutions.